Compliance Reporting Buyers

 The deadline for submission is 31st March of each year, detailing the Compliance Reporting Buyer’s compliance with the Unfair Trading Regulations to cover the period of the previous calendar year.

-The first annual compliance report is due to be submitted to the Regulator by 31st March 2025 to cover the period of 2024.
+The annual compliance report is due to be submitted to the Regulator by 31st March 2026 to cover the period of 2025.

 7. Who within the business is responsible for the completion of the annual compliance report?

-The annual compliance report must be signed by the director of, or secretary to, the Compliance Reporting Buyer.
+The annual compliance report must, by law, be signed by the director of, or company secretary to, the Compliance Reporting Buyer.

 8. Is there a specific template available for the annual compliance report?